August 2025 Privacy Pulse: Cybersecurity Risks & The mePrism Defense

 Allianz Life: The worst case so far—2.8 million sensitive records leaked, including SSNs, tax IDs, addresses, and birthdates (TechRadar).

-ShinyHunters thrives on data broker-style information—employee names, emails, phone numbers—that fuels phishing, fraud, and deeper breaches.
+ShinyHunters thrives on data broker-style information—employee names, emails, and phone numbers—that fuels phishing, fraud, and deeper breaches.

 4. Healthcare: cyber incidents on the rise